conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 - No frameworks, just plain `index.html` and `style.css`

 ### Why OpenBSD?
 I agree with many of their design choices.
 Also, it's an [innovative][openbsd-innovations] and [secure][openbsd-security] complete OS.
 While it may not be [as fast as Linux or another choice][openbsd-performance], I don't need a crazy amount of performance.
 I'd rather have something stable and secure.
+More [here][openbsd-rocks].

 ### Why no frameworks?
 Similar reason.
 I despise bloat--also I have no idea how to use many frameworks.
 I have tried, and every one of them is a headache.
 Sometimes dealing with a headache is worth it if that's what you need.
 If I needed it, I'd probably get someone else to do the coding for me.
 Not my cup of tea.